How to Select a Vendor Risk Assessment Questionnaire

 Pros:

-1. Content is usually determined by a consortium or a membership community that review regulations as they are released.
-Content management is therefore handled by someone outside of your company.
+1. Content is usually determined by a consortium or a membership community that reviews regulations as they are released.
+Therefore, content management is handled by someone outside of your company.

 2. Information can be collected and shared amongst industry stakeholders to help determine which domains are the riskiest and need attention.

-4. Questionnaires have baseline risk scores to use and/or adjust.
+4. Questionnaires have baseline risk scores to use and adjust.

-5. Risk Remediation based on industry-standard frameworks and guidelines may be already configured to help risk managers with standard vendor risk follow-up
+5. Industry-standard frameworks and guidelines may already configure risk remediation to help risk managers with standard vendor risk follow-up.

 Cons:

-1. Updates typically happen on an annual basis and require consensus across the owning party.
+1. Updates typically happen annually and require consensus across the owning party.

-2. Ad-hoc and/or supplemental questionnaires are necessary to collect content outside of the industry-standard questionnaire
+2. Ad-hoc and supplemental questionnaires are necessary to collect content outside the industry-standard questionnaire.

 Proprietary Questionnaires

-Reasons to use a proprietary questionnaire are usually based on either the desire for consistency with historical practices or the need to fulfill specific vendor risk reporting requirements.
+Using a proprietary questionnaire is usually motivated by either the desire for consistency with historical practices or the need to fulfill specific vendor risk reporting requirements.

-I’ve seen organizations spend up to a year creating proprietary questionnaires.
-They will collaborate with internal departments to ensure all needs are met.
-When all is said and done, the accomplishment becomes their prized masterpiece.
-I’ve also seen those same organizations ultimately decide that their propriety questionnaires still don’t meet their needs and then shift to industry-standard questionnaires!
+Organizations may spend up to a year creating proprietary questionnaires and collaborating with internal departments to meet all needs.
+When completed, this accomplishment often becomes their prized masterpiece.
+However, many of these organizations ultimately find that their proprietary questionnaires still don't meet their needs and shift to industry-standard questionnaires.

 Given that, proprietary questionnaires are still valuable when: